smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

   : CHKFILE/CHKIFSFIL informational messages

-Remember to use the \"View Output\" function for OpCon jobs as a convenient way to quickly access the IBM i job log report for discovering these additional information messages.
+Remember to use the "View Output" function for OpCon jobs as a convenient way to quickly access the IBM i job log report for discovering these additional information messages.